 At the moment, there are two types of Fly App.

-At the moment, for example, flyd won’t magically move a Machine from one host to another.
+V2 Apps don’t behave identically to V1 Apps.
+You have more control over where your VMs run; the flip side is that flyd won’t magically move a Machine from one host to another the way Nomad does.
 There’s a lot more information about this in Carving the Scheduler Out of Our Orchestrator.